danielsmaxwell/intro_to_r/README.md

 ## Notes
 - Use MacTeX for Mac computers as opposed to MicTeX
-- n Macs, students may need to setwd() at the top of their activity worksheets.
+- On Macs, students may need to setwd() at the top of their activity worksheets.